CORTINA COMMUNITY SERVICES DISTRICT

 NOTICE INVITING BIDS

-Sealed bids received by the undersigned will be opened at the Arbuckle Golf Club, 5918 Hillgate Rd., Arbuckle, CA, 95912 at 2:00 p.m. on October 13, 2020, for CORTINA Street Rehabilitation Project.
+Sealed bids received by the undersigned will be opened at the Arbuckle Golf Club, 5918 Hillgate Rd.
+P.O.
+Box 43, Arbuckle, CA, 95912 at 2:00 p.m. on May 20, 2021, for Cortina Community Services District Street Rehabilitation Project – Phase 2.

-The project to be constructed consists of: Micro-surfacing; cold-milling of existing asphalt concrete; application of tack coat; placement of hot mix asphalt (HMA) pavement with Paving Fabric; adjustment of manhole frames and covers; construction of concrete curb and gutter; application of traffic striping and legends; and all related work.
+The project to be constructed consists of: Cold-milling of existing asphalt concrete; placement of hot mix asphalt (HMA) pavement with Paving Fabric; adjustment of manhole frames and covers; construction of concrete curb and gutter; application of traffic striping and legends; and all related work.

-Procurement of Plans and Special Provisions: The contract documents are entitled CORTINA CSD Street Rehabilitation Project – All contract documents, plans, and specifications must be obtained from the District’s Consultant, Willdan Engineering, 2014 Tulare Street, Suite 515, Fresno, CA 93721, (Contact: Peter Rei) (209) 743-4469.
+Procurement of Plans and Special Provisions: The contract documents are entitled Cortina Community Services District Street Rehabilitation Project – Phase 2.
+All contract documents, plans, and specifications must be obtained from the District’s Consultant, Willdan Engineering, 2014 Tulare Street, Suite 515, Fresno, CA 93721, (Contact: Peter Rei) (209) 743-4469.
 Plans and specifications will be available for electronic download at no cost.
 Contact Mr. Peter Rei at email@example.com for access to electronic documents.
 Upon contacting, Willdan Engineering will add the contractor to the Registered Plan Holders List.
 Only registered plan holders will be permitted to submit a bid for the project.

 Plans and special conditions are based on the use of the Caltrans Standard Specifications, current edition, and all supplements.

-Bid Bond: Bids, accompanied by a cash deposit or a certified check or a bid bond payable to the CORTINA Community Services District in the amount of ten percent (10%) of the total amount of the bid, must be in the hands of District Representative at 5918 Hillgate Rd., Arbuckle, CA 95912, prior to the hour advertised for the opening of bids.
+Bid Bond: Bids, accompanied by a cash deposit or a certified check or a bid bond payable to the CORTINA Community Services District in the amount of ten percent (10%) of the total amount of the bid, must be in the hands of District Representative at P.O.
+Box 43, Arbuckle, CA 95912, prior to the hour advertised for the opening of bids.
 All bids will be opened at the noticed hour.